doldecomp/dolsdk2001/README.md

 ## Preparation

 After cloning the repo, you can copy your copies of the .a files to baserom/ and run `make extract` to disassemble these files to source files with DTK.
-Currently, please put a DTK binary at root in order to run this repository.

 The build process requires the following packages: